 Leaders often aim to create widespread change to address challenges such as traffic accidents or climate change, for example.
 But it’s difficult to identify what really motivates people to change their ways.
 Economic incentives alone often fail to meet community goals, but research suggests that incorporating psychological elements, such as the desire to adhere to new social norms, can lead to success.

 Research reveals that a few techniques can foster successful negotiations.
 Each party should aim to focus on their interests rather than positions, and on the problem at hand rather than on specific people.
 It’s also helpful to explore a variety of options and use objective criteria to measure success.
 These guidelines form an approach called principled negotiation, in which participants view themselves as collaborative problem-solvers selecting a solution from several mutually beneficial options.

-Research by acclaimed psychologist Robert Cialdini has identified six key principles of persuasion:
+Research by acclaimed psychologist Robert Cialdini has identified seven key principles of persuasion:

 1. Authority (persuasion due to information from a credible expert)

 2. Likeability (persuasion due to information from a trusted friend)

 3. Consistency (persuasion due to information that conforms to prior beliefs)

 5. Scarcity (persuasion due to the perception of a limited supply)